 read the rest in Music & Literature Magazine

 an interview with Lydia Davis

 A large part of writing a story, after all, has to do with structure, proportion, the ordering of events and facts, and of course the choice and handling of the language itself – in description, striving for precision and minutely observed detail (à la Flaubert), and in dialogue, the economical expressiveness of one’s characters.
 The material can be invented, or it can be real.
 In a way, it doesn’t matter.
 Invented material can be wonderful.
 As for a story using ‘real’ material, what makes it read as fiction is the tone, the stylised nature of the writing, the selection and shaping of the material, and of course those (optional) fictional elements that may be needed for the structure or drama of it.
 Out of a hundred people reading this sort of story, though, only three might know that it has many ‘real’ elements; to the other ninety-seven, it could just as well be wholly invented.
 So, these days, I’m simply more interested in the manipulation of material taken from everyday life – which of course can include texts.
-It feels like a great, rich mine… When I am working with reality, the material is all there, or almost all, and my challenge is to put it into a form that suits it, and then to arrange it and word it effectively, making little adjustments or fictional additions to the ‘truth’ as necessary.
+When I am working with reality, the material is all there, or almost all, and my challenge is to put it into a form that suits it, and then to arrange it and word it effectively, making little adjustments or fictional additions to the ‘truth’ as necessary.
 Invention is not obligatory.
 Maybe it is my long practice of translation that has biased me toward the pleasure of working with found material – an important difference, however, being that I have a great deal more freedom with a story of my own.

 read the full conversation in The White Review, issue 10

 an essay on Lydia Davis’s novel The End of the Story